basecrackweb/notes-api/README.md

-# Notes app API
+# Simple CRUD API / Note manager app

-Build a Restful CRUD API for a Note-Taking app using Node.js, Express and MongoDB.
+A Restful CRUD API for a Note-manager app using Node.js, Express and MongoDB.
+This project was built during learning node and mongo, and may contain inefficent code. :)

 ## Setup